 Even if the server is DOWN, it will of course not be removed from the aggregation!

 Granted, it is a very steep learning curve here.
 This method is really complex.
-But once you have tried it and understood it, you will realise just how powerful the whole concept is — and so far we have only scratched the surface of the possibilities!
+But once you have tried it and understood it, you will realize just how powerful the whole concept is — and so far we have only scratched the surface of the possibilities!

 The top-level rule